Hey, we're Apify. You can build, deploy, share, and monitor any data extraction tools on the Apify platform. Check us out.

 Enabling this option means the crawler will look for sitemaps at the domains of the provided Start URLs.
 This makes for much more accurate and reliable crawling, and in this particular case, it will come in very handy.

-You see, the Apify Blog as a load more button.
+You see, the Apify Blog has a load more button.
 Crawling by sitemap means I'm sure to get all the articles from the blog, not just the articles on the first page and all the content linked to from the articles on that first page.

 You can also use a sitemap URL in the Start URL field, if you want: https://blog.apify.com/sitemap.xml